DavidBrown-niche/gosnowflake-example/README.md

 ## Running in Docker

 Similar to above, create a `.env.docker` similar to `.env.docker.example` and populate it with your credentials.

-Note that due to limitations with the docker --env-file flag (specifically a lack of support for quoted and multiline variables), you cannot define a private key in the `.env.docker` file.
+If using private key, save your private key file in the approprate location.
+I used `private_key.pem`, but it doesn't really matter.
+If using a different location, you'll need to modify the Makefile appropriately with the correct -v flag.

 Build the example:
 ```